openstack/openstack-manuals/doc/admin-guide/source/compute-huge-pages.rst

 allocated at boot time or run time.
 Huge pages require a contiguous area of memory - memory that gets increasingly fragmented the long a host is running.
-Identifying contiguous areas of memory is a issue for all huge page sizes, but it's particularly problematic for larger huge page sizes such as 1 GB huge pages.
+Identifying contiguous areas of memory is a issue for all huge page sizes, but it is particularly problematic for larger huge page sizes such as 1 GB huge pages.
 Allocating huge pages at boot time will ensure the correct number of huge pages is always available, while allocating them at run time can fail if memory has become too fragmented.